adrienball/adrienball.github.io/_posts/2020-05-10-pi-zero-pihole.md

 Many people, like me, use an ad-blocker when they are browsing the web on their laptop.
 That does the job pretty efficiently.<br>
 However, we are powerless when it comes to blocking ads on our smartphone.
 On iOS, Safari lets you use a [third-party ad-blocking app](https://www.lifewire.com/hate-ads-block-safari-iphone-2000778), called a content blocker. <br>I'm not using Safari, but anyway this will not block in-app ads which are by far the most annoying ones.
-Think about the flash screen that you see sometimes for several seconds when you launch an app, or this video that will pop up once in a while.
+Think about the splash screen that you see sometimes for several seconds when you launch an app, or this video that will pop up once in a while.
 Not only is this annoying but it also slows down the apps.

 Is there anything you can do about that?

-Yes there is, and the solution relies on [Pi-hole](https://pi-hole.net/).
+Yes there is, and a simple solution is to use [Pi-hole](https://pi-hole.net/).

 <div class="center">
     <img src="/public/images/pi-hole-logo.svg" style="width: 30%; height: 30%">